sarahciston/codingcare/posts/guide.md

 * starting a website together, posting your individual sketches or projects on a group github
 *

 ### value processes as much as, or more than, outcomes[^amb]

 we're not task oriented but always in process, always works in progress. when beginning the collective, I described it as focused on project-based learning.
 But I meant that it was self-directed toward what the student wanted to build, make, create, as opposed to absorbing a pre-determined curriculum of concepts.
 However, it is not project-based in the sense that it is not focused on outcomes or the completion of projects or tasks.
 It is more interested in what you learn along the way, how did you use the tools you encountered and how did your choices shape your thinking and how did your thinking shape your choices and tools, reciprocally and iteratively.

+### we are continually in process, works in progress.

+Writing both as a representative of a community and as an individual greatly influenced by this community, and by so many other creators, thinkers, and teachers, I really wanted to document my thought processes and honor the many entangling threads that go into shaping a caring (coding) community.

+It is not one gesture or one moment, but it is all of them as they build up together.
+Each thing we have done intentionally, and unintentionally, adds up to us.
+Sometimes it feels like it just *is*, has always been.
+Or it feels like the things we do to support it are so obvious they are not worth mentioning, or even worse, they are so obvious I don't know how to notice them, they are not obvious at all.
+This guide is an attempt to remind myself they matter, and to acknowledge how much they have supported me (and hopefully others along the way).
+Whatever those ephemeral things are that make this caring coding community go.

+*This guide is a work in progress, trying to capture some intuitive wayfinding about how to learn and teach and explore and be together, especially in and through the things that draw us in that feel both challenging and fun, frustrating and rewarding.*

+By being drafted from scratch on a public site, the guide shows its rough edges before it is ready—a practice of vulnerability, an invitation for conversation.
+The site is built using Github, a code repository and version tracking platform, so that every past version of the text is archived.
+Readers can compare differences in the history [for example](https://github.com/sarahciston/codingcare/commit/5e1ef814d661f43027e3d0f15b5ba87415194cfe?diff=unified) line by line and comment on the text as it changes.
+This laid bare writing process enacts the Creative Code Collective value *progress not perfection*, which is mostly a reminder for myself.

 ### more than one outcome is possible